White Cheddar Stuffed Mushrooms (Longhorn Copycat!)

 - 1/8 teaspoon dry mustard

 - ½ cup mayonnaise can sub sour cream

 - Grate the White Cheddar cheese and set it aside to let it come to room temperature.
 Toss in 1 Tablespoon of flour to help it melt smoothly into the white sauce.

 - Combine the half and half, white wine, Worcestershire sauce, dry mustard, pepper, and mayo or sour cream.

 - Set aside until you put the mushrooms in the oven.

-- Gradually sprinkle in the grated cheddar and stir until well combined.
-Remove from heat and spread onto a serving plate and top with the mushrooms.
+Gradually sprinkle in the grated cheddar and stir until well combined.
+Remove from heat.

 - Preheat the oven to 375 degrees F.